HP Laptops Found To Have Hidden Keylogger - Slashdot

 This is one of the reasons I really liked the preprocessor in C. I miss #IF DEBUG / #ENDIF.

-Thanks to Intel ME (Score:1)
+Thanks to Intel ME (Score:2)